 You will finish the day with a spoon that will be a joy to use for many years to come, and the skills to develop your carving further in the future.

-Tea, coffee and biscuits provided but please bring a packed lunch.
-We recommend bringing a hat and sun cream too as weather permitting you will work outside.
+Please bring a packed lunch and we recommend bringing a hat and sun cream and or warm wear too as weather permitting you will work outside.